 string serviceNamespace = "ServiceBusTutorial"; Uri uri = ServiceBusEnvironemnt.CreateServiceUri("sb", serviceNamespace, "sample/EchoService/";

-In this context, the schema type is “sb”, indicating the Service Bus, and the service namespace is “ServiceBusTutorial”.
+In this context, the schema type is “sb”, indicating Service Bus, and the service namespace is “ServiceBusTutorial”.

-Create a TransportClientEndpointBehavior with your credentials.
+Create a TransportClientEndpointBehavior using your credentials.

 Create and initialize the channel factory with the endpoint, binding type, and contract type: